-Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome Notwithstanding these improvements, the advice considers this requirement to be 'Absent' (on a five-point rating scale of 'Absent' to 'Excellent').
+Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome management (including relating to cultural flows) against existing WSP objectives in the proposed WRP and by incorporating additional material (as compared to the 2020 version of the proposed WRP) relating to these matters in the proposed WRP.
+MLDRIN advice The MLDRIN advice notes updates and additions to the WRP material in respect of this requirement when compared with the 2020 version of the proposed WRP.
+Notwithstanding these updates and additions, the advice considers this requirement to be 'Absent' (on a five-point rating scale of 'Absent' to 'Excellent').
 The advice welcomes the additional new material for accreditation and supporting information relating to implementing the National Cultural Flows Research Project.
 However, the advice also notes that it is still the case that the preparation of the proposed WRP does not demonstrate that the views of First Nations regarding cultural flows were adequately sought or considered.
+As for several of the other requirements of Part 14, the advice notes that given the lack of explicit consultation about views on cultural flows in a groundwater context, the proposed WRP is unable to demonstrate regard to such views.
+Noting the above MLDRIN advice concerning a lack of explicit consultation relating to the groundwater

+Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome resources of the WRP area, the MDBA wrote to NSW on 15 December 2022 seeking confirmation and further evidence that the Indigenous objectives and outcomes identified in the proposed WRP are based on values and uses for management of the groundwater resources of the WRP area.
+Further information was provided by NSW on 11 January 2023 (D23/1055) setting out how the consultation approach considered groundwater matters relevant to the WRP area.
+The information provided by NSW included evidence from Nation Reports that: list interview questions about groundwater management statements setting out the intention to use consultation outcomes to prepare the proposed WRP.
 The Authority acknowledges the concerns raised in the MLDRIN advice.
 However, as set out in the assessment above, the new material incorporated into the proposed WRP does demonstrate regard to views about cultural flows.
-The Authority notes that the MLDRIN advice with respect to the 2020 version of the proposed WRP found that material incorporated for s.
-10.54 of the Basin Plan was rated 'Partial (on a five-point rating scale of 'Absent' to 'Excellent').
-The Authority also notes that material in the proposed WRP responds to concerns raised in the MLDRIN advice on the 2020 version of the proposed WRP.
-The Authority has considered all material incorporated into the proposed WRP to address this requirement and the MLDRIN advice.
-The Authority is satisfied that this requirement has been met.
+The Authority notes that the MLDRIN advice with respect to the 2020 version of the proposed WRP also found that material incorporated for s.
+10.54 of the Basin Plan was rated 'Absent' on a five-point rating scale of 'Absent' to 'Excellent').
+The Authority also

+Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome notes that material in the proposed WRP responds to concerns raised in the MLDRIN advice.
+The Authority has considered all material incorporated into the proposed WRP to address this requirement, the MLDRIN advice and the NSW response to MDBA correspondence regarding the consideration of groundwater matters during consultation with First Nations.
+While the Authority understands that more work can be done to improve the understanding of matters relating to this requirement, sufficient information has been provided to show that this requirement has been adequately addressed.
+The Authority is satisfied that the requirement has been met.